 Mindful Eating Vs. Mindless Eating:

-Eating on an autopilot, to fill an emotional void can be pretty harmful to our bodies – because we are denying it it’s basic signals and needs.
-Alternatively, mindful eating not only satisfies physical hunger, but also satiates the emotional aspect of eating.
+Eating on autopilot, to fill an emotional void can be pretty harmful to our bodies – because we are denying it its basic signals and needs.
+Alternatively, mindful eating not only satisfies physical hunger but also satiates the emotional aspect of eating.

 What Does Mindful Eating Involve?

-- Acknowledgement of our emotions – accept and acknowledge the feelings, thoughts and sensations that come as we buy, prepare, serve and consume the food.
+- Acknowledgment of our emotions – accept and acknowledge the feelings, thoughts, and sensations that come as we buy, prepare, serve and consume the food.

 10 Benefits of Mindful Eating